vinicius-maznar/vinicius-maznar/README.md

 - 🏳‍🌈 Gay (He/Him);
 - A borderline reforming his paradigms 🦾;
 - Passionate about JAVA ☕ and SQL 🗄;
+- Building up myself as a Backend Developer;
 - Singing at the piano is a hobby 🎹🎤;

 ## 🏹 PERSONAL GOALS